Lingering bad air throws another challenge at fire-ravaged West Coast

 Zoe Flanagan, who has lived in Portland for 12 years, braved the smog to walk her two dogs Monday.
 In desperation, she and her husband turned on the heater a day earlier because it has a better filter than their air conditioner.

-She said the air made her feel hungover, despite not drinking.
+She said the air made her feel hung over, despite not drinking.
 She could not get enough water, and she had a headache.
-With health officials urging people to stay inside, the poor air also took away the simple pleasure of being outdoors during the coronavirus pandemic.
+With health officials urging people to stay indoors, the poor air also took away the simple pleasure of being outdoors during the coronavirus pandemic.

 “Those backyard hangouts that we all got so used to as our one saving grace are now totally gone, and we just have to keep practicing letting go of what normal is,” Flanagan said.